craigbarnes/lua-gumbo/README.md

   to store ordered attribute tables in array indices and use hash keys as an index.
 * Finish implementing HTML/table serialization.
+  * Implement paragraph wrapping for long text blocks.
+  * Fold long runs of whitespace within text nodes into a single space.
+  * Collapse newlines around tags of inline elements and short block elements.
+  * Implement a "minified" mode for HTML serialization
+  * Handle `<style>` and `<script>` elements properly.
 * Add a Lua-friendly interface for the `parse_flags` bit vector
 * Handle SVG and MathML namespaces properly.
 * Return an array of parse errors as a second return value (requires